 The Chrysler Museum welcomes ambitious future museum professionals for experiential learning over the summer.
-Each intern will be placed in a specific department and paired with a mentor for the opportunity to delve deeply into Museum projects.
-Interns will also participate in weekly discussions and information sessions to learn more about the Chrysler Museum and the larger museum field.
+Each intern is placed in a specific department for the opportunity to delve deeply into projects associated with their mentor.
+Interns also participate in weekly discussions and information sessions to learn more broadly about the Chrysler Museum and the larger museum field.

-The summer 2021 internship program will run from May 25–August 6.
+The summer 2023 internship program will run from May 30–August 4.
 The typical schedule is Tuesday–Friday from 9 a.m.–4 p.m.
 Individual arrangements may be made with specific departments to accommodate other commitments.
 Some departments may request an altered schedule for special events or projects.

-To apply, please complete the form below and attach a cover letter, current resume/CV, and one letter of recommendation.
-Your cover letter should include the two departments with which you most want to work and your qualifications for filling those positions.
+To submit an application, please complete the form below.
+You will need to upload a current resume/CV and cover letter.
+Your cover letter should indicate the two departments with which you most want to work and your qualifications for filling those positions.
 The letter of recommendation should be sent by email directly from the recommender to Emily Shield.

 If you have any questions about the internship program or application process, please contact Emily Shield, Public Programs Coordinator, at email@example.com.

 The Communications Department is responsible for conveying information to the local community and the broader Museum audience.
 The Communications intern will work with staff to ensure consistent delivery of the Chrysler Museum’s communication strategies.
 Projects will include social media audits, writing press releases, drafting weekly emails, as well as other supporting work for the department.

 The ideal candidate has completed some media planning or integrated marketing communications coursework.
 They are knowledgeable of marketing concepts, emerging technologies, and social media platforms.
 Desired experience with Adobe Creative Suite, WordPress, writing, and editing are a plus.